OPCAT-Labs/wallet-extension/packages/utils/README.md

 ## License

-The UniSat Wallet SDK is licensed under the ISC License.
+The Opcat Wallet SDK is licensed under the ISC License.
 For detailed licensing information, please refer to the `LICENSE` file in the repository.